JoyeBright/OSLab/README.md

   Solving the Producer-Consumer Problem Using Semaphores<br>

 * ### Virtual Memory Management
-  Translates logical to physical addresses for a virtual address space by using Translation Lookaside Buffer (TLB) <br> <b>* There is not page fault handling</b>
+  Translates logical to physical addresses for a virtual address space by using Translation Lookaside Buffer (TLB) <br> <b>* There is no page fault handling</b>

 ## Supported PLs
 Major parts of the project have been coded by C.<br>